hackerb9/notify-send-all/README.md

 # notify-send-all
 Send a pop-up notification message to all users logged into a machine.
-Similar to the 'wall' command, but for graphical logins (X & Wayland).
+Similar to the `wall` command, but for graphical logins (X & Wayland).

-Messages are sent asynchronously, not blocking, but --action can still be used to wait for a response from each user.
+Messages are sent asynchronously, not blocking, but `--action` can still be used to wait for a response from each user.
 Responses are prefixed with the username and a TAB.

 ## Installation